 Of course everybody, at some point in time, will have the opportunity to make changes in their life, job, relationships.
 Just going by routine, live from day to day, week to week, year to year and all over again: what kind of life is that?
 Sounds to me very boring, with no new challenges and new situations, not meeting new people, not doing different things.

 I agree that all changes are not for the better, but sometimes you will be much better off and a lot of times very much better.
 At least for some time to come.
 But when things would happen to go pear-shaped again, you would more easily adapt again.
 Remember, you did it before.

 Why not be a bit of a rebel, Derek would say.
 “Forget the beaten track.
 Don’t be blind about that career path you laid out for yourself when you joined the company.
 The fastest way to the top, so to speak.
 That usually has to do with money and status, or because you think it should be.

 But all of these are extrinsic motivations, such as money, fame, grades and praise.
 Instead ask yourself: what do I like?
 What do I like to read about?
 What kind of projects do I enjoy picking up?
 In short: time for a personal revolution.

 Like Derek and a lot of other people, I am of the same mindset.
 Working for a boss is one thing and do the things you want is another.
 Usually the two do not mix.

 Finding out about yourself is doable and advisable for each one of us, but how to convert those values and ideas into real opportunities?
 What if after a long search those alternatives do not present themselves to you?
-Yes, job hopping is a possibility, but only for a few persons.
-Many of us like to start their own business, but do not know what kind of business or have other constraints.
+Yes, job-hopping is a possibility, but only for a few persons.
+Many of us like to start our own business, but do not know what kind of business or have other constraints.